f20/power-models/README.md

     perl pmod.pl CDCM/Current/%-after179.yml CDCM/Data-2015-02/SPEN-SPM.yml

 If this fails, examine the error messages.
-Usually the problem is a missing module which can be installed from CPAN.
+Usually the problem is a missing module, which can be installed from CPAN (www.cpan.org).
 Once you have solved the problem, re-run the test command.
 Repeat until it works.

 Step 4.
 Start using the code.
 ------------------------------